kagisearch/kagi-docs/kagi/src/plans/plan-types.md

 Note that no search count rolls over month to month, this is a monthly number that resets each month.

 ## Pay Per Use Enhancement
-The **Standard** and **Professional** plans both feature a **Pay Per Use** option where searches after the included searches are priced at 1.5 cents per search.
-Users will have a feature to control pay-per-use costs via customizable soft and hard limits.
-Reaching the soft limit triggers a notification; the hard limit prevents further searches.
+The **Standard** and **Professional** plans both feature a [**Pay Per Use**](https://kagi.com/settings?p=billing) option within the Billing Settings.
+Searches beyond the monthy allotment are priced at 1.5 cents per search.
+There are two limts that you can set:
+* The soft limit triggers a notification regarding pay-per-use cost
+* The hard limit prevents further searches so you do not incur additional costs.

 ![Pay Per Use](media/pay_per_use.png)